Skip to content

 Donate

-Is RURAL MINISTRIES a good charity?
+Is Rural Ministries a good charity?

-RURAL MINISTRIES scores 62/100 (Needs improvement) on our Clarity Score, with 83% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Rural Ministries scores 62/100 (3 stars, Needs improvement) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2025 (£154k total income, 98% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

-Sheffield · UK-wide · SG8 1FS Reg 200027 Registered charity Official website Charity Commission register
+Stevenage · UK-wide · SG8 1FS Reg 200027 Registered charity Official website Charity Commission register

 Data from Charity Commission register, last updated .